Part 4 — The Copper Cloth

 “No mistakin’ it.
 The cloth is the cloth.”

-And Luther just stood there, mouth kind of hanging open.
+And Luther just stood there with his mouth gaping.

 Greg grinned.
 “I think we’ve found our way out, boys,” he said as he picked up speed, tailing the rebel with the bag.

 “Wait, what?
 How?”
-I asked, and Luther turned to me, eyebrows raised.
+I asked, and Luther turned to me.

 “That was the Copper Cloth,” Luther whispered, as if I should know it.
-He watched as I attempted to react.
 “The Copper Cloth,” he repeated, staring harder at me.
 “The . . .
 It’s magical?
 You use it to go from place to place real fast?”

 And I must’ve looked ridiculous because then he laughed.
-“You don’t get out much, huh, forest boy?”
+“You don’t get out much, huh, Brigdale boy?”

 I nodded.
 And then I realized he’d called me “boy,“ and I filed that away in the Luther file in my head.